High-Definition Simulcast of the performance in The Astor Court

 Friday, November 30, 2012, at 7:00 p.m. in the Grace Rainey Rogers Auditorium

 Made possible in part by the US-China Cultural Institute.

-With the aim of animating Metropolitan Museum galleries in new ways, Met Museum Presents offered one of five performances of the sixteenth-century Kunqu opera masterpiece The Peony Pavilion, in a seventy-minute version developed and directed by celebrated composer Tan Dun with choreography by Huang Doudou, one of China's most prominent dancers, in the Met's Astor Court, the courtyard modeled on a seventeenth-century garden.
+With the aim of animating Metropolitan Museum galleries in new ways, Met Museum Presents offers the 16th-century kunqu opera masterpiece The Peony Pavilion, in a 70-minute version developed and directed by celebrated composer Tan Dun with choreography by Huang Doudou, one of China's most prominent dancers, in the Met's Astor Court, the courtyard modeled on a 17th-century garden.